September 13 & 14, 2025 | Saturday 10am-10:30pm; Sunday 10am-6:30pm

 Throughout the weekend you'll see history and culture come alive in various ways, all thanks to those who honor all aspects of Celtic life.
 Better yet, you can join in!
 Hear stories, peruse specialty collections, learn about swordfighting, and more.

 The 13th Realm are re-enactors who recreate European 13th century.
-Their family friendly demonstrations and activities allow guests to have first-hand experiences with this wonderful part of our past.
+Their family-friendly demonstrations and artifacts allow guests to have a greater understanding of this era.

 Cobblestone Fiber Designs uses various fiber crafting techniques including weaving, knitting, crochet, hand-dying, and more.
 Visit their booth for first-hand demos of these ancient arts, and to purchase a variety of goods such as clothing, jewelry and artisinal soaps.